LinkedIn Learning: Pricing, Features, Best Courses

 Not sure what you really want to learn?
 Afraid you’ll end up with a course that adds little value?
 Or do you want to know what’s trending in the B2B market?

-As I told you a few lines ago, there is nothing like the opinion of other professionals in the network.
+As I told you a few lines ago, there is nothing like the opinion of other professionals in your network.
 It’s a bit like a restaurant, if no one is eating there, it’s because something is wrong with the menu.
-On the other hand, if the tables are full, it’s worth the effort.
+On the other hand, if the tables are full, it’s gonna be worth the wait.

 Taking a LinkedIn Learning course is like choosing a diner. 🍣